Vít Rakušan

 Vít Rakušan (born 16 June 1978) is a Czech pedagogue and politician who has served as the leader of the Mayors and Independents (STAN) political party since 2019 and its first vice-chairman from 2016 to 2019.
 He has been a member of the Chamber of Deputies since October 2017; an elected representative of the Central Bohemia Region since 2012, and was the mayor of the City of Kolín from 2010 to 2019.
-In 2021, he assumed the posts of First Deputy Prime Minister and Minister of the Interior in the cabinet of Petr Fiala.
+From 2021 to 2025, he served as First Deputy Prime Minister and Minister of the Interior in the Cabinet of Petr Fiala.

 Early life and education

 Rakušan ran his own business between 2000 and 2015 in the area of German language teaching.
 He teaches German language at Jiří Orten Grammar School (Gymnázium Jiřího Ortena) in Kutná Hora.

 Political career

 Early political career

 Rakušan has been a member of the STAN political party.
 He also holds the position of a member of the National Committee and a Vice-Chairman of the Regional Committee of the Central Bohemian Region in the party.
 At the 8th National Convention of STAN in Průhonice u Prahy in mid April 2016, he was elected the first vice-chairman of the party.
 He won 137 votes from 144 delegates (i.e. 95%).